-Required Courses (6 units) Units

-ACC-62 Payroll Accounting 3
+Required Cours ACC-62 ses (6 units) Payroll Accounting Units 3

 and one of the following:

-ACC-1A Principles of Accounting 3
+ACC-1A ACC/CAT-55 Principles of Accounting Applied Accounting/Bookkeeping 3

-ACC/CAT-55 Applied Accounting/Bookkeeping 3
+Applied Accounting/Bookkeeping 5

+Total Units: 6

 COMPUTER INFORMATION SYSTEMS

 This program focuses on computers, computing problems and solutions, and design of computers systems and user interfaces from a scientific perspective.
 This includes instruction in their principles of computation science, and computing theory; computer hardware design; computer development and programming; and application to a variety of end-use situations.